MarinaCamachoSanz/FinalGradeProject/README.md

 # Final Grade Project
 Bachelor’s Degree in Bioinformatics (UPF-UPC-UB-UAB)
 Author: Marina Camacho Sanz
 #
-In this document a brief description of the aim of each main script in this repository can be found:
+In this document a numered brief description of the aim of each main script in this repository can be found.
+Firstly, 0 and 1 contains the Main Manuscript and Suplementary materials respectively.
+From 2 to 15 pre-processing steps.
+15 and 16 disease modeling.
+Results 17.
+18-20 plots.

 0. CAMACHO_MARINA_Main_Manuscript.pdf